icedmoca/bestbuybot/README.md

-# bestbuypokibot
+# BestBuy Automated Buyer

-## This is against BestBuys TOS DON'T USE
+## THIS IS AGAINST BESTBUYS TOS, DON'T USE
 ## For educational purposes only!

 Browser based (chrome recomended)